etiennestuder/gradle-jooq-plugin/README.md

 # Changelog

++ 5.1.0 - Require explicit opt-in to participate in incremental builds.
 + 5.0.3 - Clean output directory before generating jOOQ sources.
 + 5.0.2 - Do not write out JDBC configuration when empty.
 + 5.0.1 - Support dependency substitution to use different versions of jOOQ dependencies than those pulled in by the jOOQ plugin.